tjards/tjards.github.io/content/categories/personal/_index.md

 ---
-title: "musings"
+title: "annex"
-description: "Some attempts to branch out beyond the technical."
+description: "some less technical musings on things in between."
 ShowBreadCrumbs: false
 ---